Angel Red® Pomegranate

 Punica granatum 'Smith' P.P.#16,578Item #6801 USDA Hardiness Zone: 7 - 11

-This new and improved variety has exceptional qualities that make it simply the best pomegranate on the market.
-Large, vivid red fruit ripens in early fall, having less pulp and much higher juice content than others.
-Best of all, the seeds are soft enough to be eaten!
-A beautiful landscape specimen with striking orange-red spring flowers on upright, fountain like branches.
-Best fruit production in hot, arid regions.
+New to home gardens- this is simply the best pomegranate on the market!
+Large, vivid red fruit ripens in early fall, having less pulp and much higher juice content than others; and the seeds are soft enough to be eaten, This handsome, heat-loving garden shrub or small tree has bright orange-red flowers on upright, fountain like branches.
+Fruit ripens late summer to autumn.
 Deciduous.

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.
 Increase watering during flowering and fruiting cycle.Average Landscape Size:Moderate grower to 10 ft. tall and wide